 Derek Berry worked in the aviation industry and is now retired.
 He lives in Buckinghamshire and feels there is ample evidence that selection fails to provide the equality of opportunity and resources which are available to children in the neighbouring comprehensive schools.

 David Chaytor has experience as a Senior Manager of a large College of Arts and Technology.
 He is a former Labour Member of Parliament and a founder member of Comprehensive Future.

 James Coombs has been trying to collect information about the 11-plus since 2012 and his study into the effects of tutoring, based on National Pupil Database data, was well received by the DfE.
-He intends to undertake a PhD to further his research into test coaching.
+He is undertaking a PhD to further his research into test coaching.